What is the COUPPCD Function?

 The COUPPNCD function uses the following arguments:

-- Maturity – It is a required argument.
+- Maturity – This is a required argument.
 It is the date when the security expires.

-- Basis – (optional argument) – It specifies the day count basis to be used.
+- Basis – (optional argument) – This specifies the day count basis to be used.
 It uses one of the following values: